 First, though, you’ll need to understand how this valuable credit card perk works.

-What Is Credit Card Trip Insurance?
+Definition and Example of Credit Card Trip Insurance?

 There are three main types of trip insurance credit cards offer: interruption, trip cancellation, and delay.
 Most cards that offer this perk offer two or even three of these options, and often each credit card has its own set of rules for these insurances.